- Play an active role in shaping the governance of the University

-- Great opportunity to apply your high level administrative skills
+- Great opportunity to utilise your strong organisational, analytical and communication skills

 - Continuing, Full Time